 During 2020, the Bank obtained deposits from International Bank of Azerbaijan placed out of auction with an annual interest rate of 3.5%.
 These deposits were recorded at fair value on initial recognition calculated by applying the Bank's corridor floor rate of 5.75%.
 See Note 16.
-Therefore, the difference of AZN 52,447 thousand between the nominal value and fair value at the date of initial recognition was recognised as a gain and this amount will be fully amortised till the end of the deposit period.
+Therefore, the difference of AZN 52,447 thousand between the nominal value and fair value at the date of initial recognition was recognised as a gain.
+In connection with the change in the interest rate on the deposit in June 2021, modification gain of AZN 7,487 thousand was recognized and these amounts were fully amortized until maturity.